-After you get good grades, refine your writing skills, and blossom into an exciting young adult with lots of vistas to explore, you can hire an educational consultant at StudyHall to help you with your admissions essays, application, and test prep.
+After you get good grades, refine your writing skills, and blossom into an exciting young adult with lots of vistas to explore, you can hire a college admissions consultant at StudyHall to help you with your admissions essays, application, and test prep.

 Next on our list of top colleges and universities is a familiar name, Princeton University...

 Founded in 1746, Princeton is just slightly younger than Harvard University in our top colleges ranking, but older than Stanford University.
 It’s another member of the prestigious Ivy League, along with Brown, Columbia, Cornell, Dartmouth, University of Pennsylvania, and Yale Universities.
 “Ivy League” refers to U.S. higher education institutions known for academic excellence and selective admissions.

 As you can see, some public universities are also known for selective admissions and academic prowess.